We seek to empower communities

-Aagahi, TCF’s adult literacy programme was launched in 2005 as a community development initiative.
-It provides illiterate women from rural areas and urban slums around TCF Schools a chance to learn how to read and write.
+Aagahi, TCF’s community based adult literacy programme was launched in 2004-05 to provide illiterate girls and women from rural areas and urban slums a chance to read and write.
 The program was awarded the UNESCO Confucius Prize for Literacy in 2017.

 Acquiring basic functional literacy skills has a life changing impact – from being able to read bus numbers at a busy bus stop, to calculating the change they are owed from a purchase, to texting a message to their loved ones, the gift of literacy raises self-esteem and dramatically transforms lives.

 - Aagahi Learners

 Aab e Rehmat – Providing Clean Drinking Water for Healthier Communities

 Water is essential to human survival, yet two-thirds of households in Pakistan drink bacterially contaminated water, and every year over 50,000 children in Pakistan die from diarrhoea.

 Under TCF’s Aab e Rehmat clean drinking water initiative, community-sized filtration plants have been set up within our school premises, with dual outlets for both the school and the community.

 On a daily basis, over 35,000 people are benefitting from the 29 water plants set up across 11 districts: Lahore, Sheikhupura, Kasur, Sargodha, Muzaffargarh, Narowal, Mianwali, Naushehro Feroze, Dadu, Lasbela, and Karachi.